-The best deals under $100 from Macy's Labor Day sale | CNN Underscored
+The best deals under $100 from the Macy's Labor Day sale | CNN Underscored

 Bvlgari Women’s Fragrance Gift Set ($49, originally $65; macys.com)

 When you’re looking for a new fragrance, gift sets make for a great way to try a few scents before you commit to buying one.
-BVLGARI’s set features mini editions of five great eau de parfums that range from the balsa wood-based Omni Crystalline to the floral notes of the Rose Goldea.
+Bvlgari’s set features mini editions of five great eau de parfums that range from the balsa wood-based Omni Crystalline to the floral notes of the Rose Goldea.

 Madden Girl Winnona Flatform High-Top Sneakers ($42.49; originally $69.99; macys.com)

-Just in time to help serve back -to-school looks, these high-top sneakers go with cropped sweats, joggers, and dresses — and they get top marks for comfort too.
+Just in time to help serve back-to-school looks, these high-top sneakers go with cropped sweats, joggers and dresses — and they get top marks for comfort too.

-Whether you wear them for a pilates sesh, jogging, or lounging around the house, these compression leggings have four-way stretch and a contour waistband for the perfect fit.
+Whether you wear them for a Pilates sesh, jogging or lounging around the house, these compression leggings have four-way stretch and a contour waistband for the perfect fit.

 The classic Nike T-shirt is just as great for the last of the summer’s scorching days as it is for the workouts it was designed to be worn for.
-It’s available in a ton of colorways, including black, pink, crimson, and orange, which means you can find one to pair with your favorite shorts and joggers.
+It’s available in a ton of colorways, including black, pink, crimson and orange, which means you can find one to pair with your favorite shorts and joggers.

-Mac Matte Lipstick ($15.20, originally $19; macys.com)
+MAC Matte Lipstick ($15.20, originally $19; macys.com)

 MAC’s reputation for bold, long-lasting formulas doesn’t disappoint with this bestselling flagship lipstick from the brand.
 Every shade, from fire engine red to blue, is on sale right now, so stock up while you can.